bup/bup/note/main.md

   Combined with `--source-url`, this further decreases the trust required in a remote.

+* `bup on` is substantially stricter.
+Now it only allows a subset of bup's subcommands, but all of those that were documented in `bup-on`(1) still work.
+Previously all comands we allowed, even those that wouldn't work correctly.
+The remaining commands, except `get`, require less trust in the remote because the local server now rejects write operations for commands that shouldn't be writing, (e.g. `bup on HOST restore`), and it also disallows updates to any ref other than the `--name` for save and split.
+Please let us know if these changes cause difficulties.

 * The default pack compression level can now be configured via either `pack.compression` or `core.compression`.
 See `bup-config`(5) for additional information.